narasimha-31/Pdf-to-QR-Generator/README.md

 ---

+## ⚠️ Heads-Up About Hosting

+This app uses **Supabase’s free tier** to host the uploaded PDF files.
+⚠️ If there is **no activity for 1 week**, Supabase may temporarily **pause the storage** to save resources.

+So if the **QR code doesn't load** or the **app seems broken**, don't worry — it's likely just **sleeping** 💤

+I’ll try to keep it awake, but if it happens:
+- Just try again later
+- Or give it a ⭐ and raise an issue, I’ll wake it up manually 👨‍💻

+---

 ## 🤔 Why I Built This

 There are tons of QR code generators out there.
 I tried a few, and most of them asked for my email just to send me a QR code.
 Felt like **data theft** in disguise.